scipy-conference/scipy_proceedings/papers/david_dotson/david_dotson.rst

    >>> t.data
    <Data([])>

-and we can immediately start using it to store e.g. a ``pandas`` Series:
+and we can immediately start using it to store e.g. a Pandas ``Series``:

 .. code-block:: python